mottenhoff/covid19_CDSS/README.md

 2. Run the file from an editor or command line `python covid19_ICU_admission.py`

 ### Adding new model
 Add new models by using the blueprint in `.\Classifiers\classifier_blueprint.py`.
-Read the comments within the file carefully and do NOT change the prewritten variabals.
+Read the comments within the file carefully and do NOT change the prewritten variables.
 DO NOT edit the blueprint file but copy it.

 ### Using castor_api (standalone)